sebastien-tchitchek/ContinuousEditDistance/README.md

 ## 4. CED experiment (Figure 11)

-This step reproduces a CED-based clustering experiment reported in **Figure 11** of the manuscript **“Continuous Edit Distance, Geodesics and Barycenters of Time-varying Persistence Diagrams”**.
+This step reproduces the CED-based clustering experiment on the VESTEC TVPD dataset, documented in **Figure 11** of the manuscript **“Continuous Edit Distance, Geodesics and Barycenters of Time-varying Persistence Diagrams”**.

 Prerequisites: